-The Gospel of Mary, the Gospel of Philip, the Apocalypse of Peter, The Letter of Peter to Philip, and the The Gospel of the Egyptians
+The Gospel of Mary, the Gospel of Philip, the Apocalypse of Peter, The Letter of Peter to Philip, the Gospel of Thomas and The Gospel of the Egyptians

 R.A.
 Baker Ph.D.
 Ecclesiastical History

 A Brief Introduction to Gnostic Texts